 |Sensitive information||We may collect additional sensitive information about your health, medical history, racial or ethnic origin in limited circumstances described above under 'Why we collect your personal information'.|

-We collect most of your personal information directly from you, whether in person, on the phone or electronically via our websites, our online banking platform(s) and email.
+We collect most of your personal information directly from you, whether in person, on the phone or electronically via our websites, our online banking platform(s), email and when you use our products and services.

-For example, we collect your personal information from you when you interact with any Westpac Group Australian business to:
+For example, we collect your personal information from you when you interact with any Westpac Group Australian business or Business Partner to:

 We may also collect your personal information if we infer or generate information about you based on your transactions, preferences, and behaviours (including through the use of data analytics).